 The Super Hero Squad Show

-Nighthawk (alongside the Squadron Supreme) appears in The Super Hero Squad Show episode "Whom Continuty Would Destroy!", voiced by Adam West.
+Nighthawk (alongside the Squadron Supreme) appears in The Super Hero Squad Show episode "Whom Continuty Would Destroy!"
+As an in-joke, he was voiced by Adam West, the actor who played Batman in the 60's live-action series.
 In the show, Kyle Richmond had a pet tortoise named Tommy until one day a stolen SUV driven by punks ran over and killed Tommy.
 The death of his beloved pet drove Richmond to join the fight for justice.

 Nighthawk appeared alongside the rest of Squadron Supreme in a cameo in the Avengers Assemble episode "Hyperion".
-In the episode, it is stated that the team were a group of heroes from a distant world, who died when the planet was destroyed by their turncoat member, Hyperion.
+In the episode, it is stated that the team were a group of heroes from a distant world, who died when the planet was destroyed by Hyperion.